 At a salary of $50,000, you can spend $10,000 to $15,000, which should be plenty for a basic used car under 100,000 miles.

 If so, now you might be thinking, “These people are crazy.
 There’s no way I can get the car I want for that money!”

 Ask yourself why you’re saying that.
 Is it because you’re a “car guy (or girl)” and you value your car most out of all your possessions?
 Or is it because you’ve simply been conditioned by our culture, advertising, and car salespeople to think that you should buy a brand new car and that there’s nothing wrong with spending a year’s worth of paychecks on a car?

 If it’s the former and you love cars—cool.
 Spending more than recommended for most people might be OK.
 Chances are—as a car person—you’ll care for the car more, enjoy it more, and get more money for it when you sell it than the average car owner.
 You just have to remember that because the car will be a large expense, you’ll have to be extra vigilant about other expenses.

 Is your car “just a car?”

 If you’re not a car person, the takeaway is to think about why you believe you should spend so much on a new car.
-If reliability is key, consider buying a used car with several thousand miles on it.
+If reliability is key, consider researching used cars and buying a used car with several thousand miles on it.
 A new car is good for reliability, but the fact is that buying a used vehicle will take thousands off the price of buying new.